 \subsection{Dual variables in binary programs}

 As mentioned above, dual variables in constrained convex optimization contain useful information both for computational purposes and interpretation of the problem under consideration.
-In principle, dual variables can be interpreted as multipliers and provide the marginal improvement of the objective function given a relaxation of the associated primal constraint.
-In particular, dual variables can be interpreted as prices supporting a Walrasian equilibrium in market models derived from convex optimization problems.
-However, in mathematical programs with binary or discrete constraints, the interpretation as marginal relaxation is not valid any more because of the non-convex and disjoint feasible region.
+However, in mathematical programs with binary or discrete constraints, the interpretation of dual variables as marginal relaxation is not valid because of the non-convex and disjoint feasible region.
 This is related to the difficulty of determining the value function of the original problem \citep{Guzelsoy_2007_MILP_duality}.

-To overcome this caveat and obtain dual variables from binary programs, the following approach is often used \citep[cf.][]{ONeill_2005_nonconvexities}.
+To overcome this caveat and obtain dual variables in such cases, the following approach is often used \citep[cf.][]{ONeill_2005_nonconvexities}.
 Consider the general constrained problem:

-To obtain dual variables to the constraints~$g(x,y)$, such problems are commonly solved in a two-step procedure: first, the original problem~\eqref{prob:originalMIP} is solved using integer programming techniques; then, the binary variables~$x$ are linearized, and constraints are added to fix these variables at the level determined to be optimal,~$x^*$, in the first step:
+To obtain dual variables to the constraints~$g(x,y)$, this problem is commonly solved in a two-step procedure: first, the original problem~\eqref{prob:originalMIP} is solved using integer programming techniques; then, the binary variables~$x$ are linearized, i.e., the original problem is replaced by the following:

+Finally, constraints are added to fix these variables at the level determined to be optimal,~$x^*$, in the first step:

 Solving the reformulated problem~\eqref{prob:relaxedfixed} allows to interpret the dual variables~$(\lambda,\mu)$ in the sense of multipliers or shadow values; offering these prices as contracts to market participants yields a Nash equilibrium.
-Note that while the dual variables~$\mu$ are not part of the original problem, they are obtained from the linearized problem and can be thought of as the ``price [\dots] representing the integral activity for (each) agent'' \citep[p.~279]{ONeill_2005_nonconvexities}.
+The dual variables~$\mu$ are not part of the original problem, they are obtained from the linearization and can be thought of as a ``price [\dots] representing the integral activity for (each) agent'' \citep[p.~279]{ONeill_2005_nonconvexities}.